 Use the Right Backpack

+Not all backpacks are equal.
 Men's backpacks are not shaped correctly for women and so can chafe and rub you wrong, as well as make it harder to carry.
-Women carry loads differently than men, so they need a backpack that will balance the load properly for them.
+Women carry loads differently than men, so we need a backpack that will balance the load properly for us.

 Wear Good Shoes Hiking